 Ensure there is ample shelter space and give them more room if they want to get away from one another

-Do not put young males in with fully grown, intact males, as the older males may bully and exhaust the young alpaca
+Do not put young males in with fully grown, intact males, as the older males may bully and exhaust the young alpaca and potentially cause death of the younger male

 What age should my alpacas be castrated?

-Alpacas are usually castrated around 18 months of age.
-This ensures that they are well grown before the procedure and their growth and development will not be impacted.
+Castration is usually carried out between 18 months - 2 years of age to allow enough time for the alpaca to develop and prevent issues relating to early castration (such as prolonged growth period leading to hyperextended joints and predisposition to joint complications).
+The procedure is best performed in Autumn/Winter to prevent flystrike which occurs when flies lay eggs in a wound.
 Males are not usually effective until they are around 3 years old, when the penis has become fully detached from the prepuce (foreskin).
 However, this can sometimes occur sooner; therefore, young males should be separated from females when they reach 10 months of age to prevent accidental pregnancies.

 How is castration carried out in alpacas?